 Below: St. John’s sanctuary – Easter 2016, 2017 10:15 am service

 Celebration Sunday – the first Sunday after Labor Day.
 On this day we celebrate the new Sunday School year and choir season as we return to ‘regular’ activities following the summer break.
-Sunday School students move up to their new classes then we all gather in the courtyard to celebrate our new year and new church year theme in song.
+Sunday School students move up to their new classes then we all gather in the courtyard to celebrate our new year and new church year theme in song and greeting.

 Advent Season: White Gift Service (second Sunday of Advent) See more about this service on this website under the tab “Advent & Christmas at St. John’s”.